dakusui/jcunit/README.md

     @FactorField(intLevels = { 0, 1, 2, -1, -2, 100, -100, 10000, -10000 })
     public int a;

 ```

-Below is an example of using the 'intLevels' attribute.
+Above is an example of the use the 'intLevels' attribute.

 ## Tip 2: Customizing domains of @FactorField annotated fields (2)